JembaWoW/JembaClient/README.md

 # ⚠️ **Run the game via VanillaFixes and not WoW** ⚠️

+# ⚠️ **The repo is unlikely to be maintained.
+SuperWoW will most likely receive future updates which you'll need to update manually yourself.** ⚠️
+I've tried to include as many links to my sources as possible.

 The Vanilla Tweaks settings that I used:
 ```
 ./vanilla-tweaks --nameplatedistance 20 --no-quickloot --soundchannels 32 WoW.exe -o WoW.exe